If you have been newly diagnosed with multiple myeloma and are not eligible for stem cell transplantation , this study may be a good fit

 The study team will perform tests and assessments throughout the study to monitor your health and safety as well as the effectiveness of the study medicine.

-About a month after the last dose of your study treatment, there will be a visit to allow the study team to observe your health and safety.
+About a month after the last dose of your study treatment or decision to stop study treatment (whichever is later), there will be a visit to allow the study team to observe your health and safety.
 You will then continue to have phone calls or visits about every one to three months so the study team can check on your health.

 Length of study treatment